MAB Group Modern Slavery Statement 2023

 Procurement and Due diligence

-Naturally, the starting point for such relationship management and record keeping is the due diligence undertaken when considering taking on new suppliers, which includes:
+Such relationship management begins with comprehensive due diligence being undertaken when considering taking on new suppliers, which includes:

 • Mapping the supply chain broadly to assess particular product or geographical risks of modern slavery and human trafficking;